Table of Contents

 Day 7 of Sri Lanka itinerary 14 days: Visiting Horton plains national park

-Day 7 of Sri Lanka two week itinerary start at sunrise with a visit to Horton plains national park.
-Today you will get a 4 wheel drive vehicles as you have to climb up to 2300 meter above sea level on a dilapidated road.
+Day 7 of Sri Lanka two week itinerary starts at sunrise with a visit to Horton plains national park.
+Today you will get a 4-wheel drive vehicle as you have to climb up to 2300 meters above sea level on a dilapidated road.
 Horton plains national park is one of the last remaining patches of forests in the mountains and harbours a wide range of Fauna and Flora.
 Horton plains national park has totally different vegetation that cannot be found anywhere else on the island.

-The entire jungle trek lasts around 2 hours if you wish to make the entire circle it is best to wear conformable shoes and attire that suitable for a cool climate.
-You will encounter a wide range of bird species, butterflies, amphibian species and many mammals during the walk.
+The entire jungle trek lasts around 2 hours if you wish to make the entire circle it is best to wear conformable shoes and attire that is suitable for a cool climate.
+You will encounter a wide range of bird species, butterflies, amphibian species, and many mammals during the walk.

 Day 8 of Sri Lanka itinerary 14 days: Jeep safari at Yala national park

 Afternoon jeep safari to spot wild elephants and leopards at the most popular wildlife reserve on the island, Yala national park.
-Yala national park is the most popular wildlife reserve on the island and visitors can spot wild elephants, leopard, monkey, bear, crocodile, wild buffalo and many other animals, birds, insects and amphibian species.
+Yala national park is the most popular wildlife reserve on the island and visitors can spot wild elephants, leopards, monkeys, bears, crocodiles, wild buffalo, and many other animals, birds, insects, and amphibian species.

 Nature of Sri Lankan safari

 During the safari in popular Sri Lankan national parks such as Yala national park, you could encounter a large number of safari jeeps.
-During the peak holiday season (November to April), you would encounter more tourist than rest of the year.
+During the peak holiday season (November to April), you would encounter more tourists than the rest of the year.
 During the peak holiday season, you would see hundreds of safari jeeps in the park.
-However, during the game drive in some of the national parks such as Udawalawe you would not meet safari vehicle as often as in Yala and Wilpattu, therefore, the tourist can have wildlife tour themselves – much different than the cluster of safari jeeps.
-If you had been into the Yala national park already, you must have seen a cluster of vehicles surrounding animals and hundreds of flashes generated by cameras.
+However, during the game drive in some of the national parks such as Udawalawe, you would not meet safari vehicles as often as in Yala and Wilpattu, therefore, the tourist can have a wildlife tour themselves – much different than the cluster of safari jeeps.
+If you had been to the Yala national park already, you must have seen a cluster of vehicles surrounding animals and hundreds of flashes generated by cameras.

 Day 9 of Sri Lanka itinerary 14 days: Beach hopping in Mirissa

-First time on this Sri Lanka two week itinerary you will encounter Sri Lanka beaches.
-So far you have explored the cultural triangle of Sri Lanka, Sri Lanka upcountry, wildlife of Sri Lanka and now you are encountering the pristine beaches of Sri Lanka.
-You will probably reach the hotel at around noon and the rest of the day is reserved for beach hopping and enjoys the beaches of Sri Lanka.
+First time on this Sri Lanka two-week itinerary you will encounter Sri Lanka beaches.
+So far you have explored the cultural triangle of Sri Lanka, Sri Lanka upcountry, and wildlife of Sri Lanka and now you are encountering the pristine beaches of Sri Lanka.
+You will probably reach the hotel at around noon and the rest of the day is reserved for beach hopping and enjoying the beaches of Sri Lanka.

 Day 10 of Sri Lanka itinerary 14 days: In the morning whale watching and afternoon visit Galle fortress

-The day starts with the sunrise and you make a short trip to the nearby Mirissa harbour, where you board the whale watching boat with other tourists.
-Mirissa whale watching tour enables you to spot Blue whales, sperm whales, and dolphins.
+On day 10, the day starts with the sunrise and you make a short trip to the nearby Mirissa harbour, where you board the whale-watching boat with other tourists.
+Mirissa’s whale-watching tour enables you to spot Blue whales, sperm whales, and dolphins.
 Mirissa is considered to be one of the best places to spot whales all year round.